krnkev/krnkev.github.io/essays/Final-Project-Idea.md

 ### Beyond the Basics:

 After implementing the basic functionality, here are ideas for more advanced features:
 * Have a map page, which shows a map of the "hot zones" on campus (places and buildings that have seen a surge in cases)
 * Provide important news regarding Covid, and Covid cases in Oahu
-* Notify students when and where "hot zones" have developed on campus via e-mail, twitter, or SMS
+* Notify users when and where "hot zones" have developed on campus via e-mail, twitter, or SMS